March 11, 2021

 Your gas meters will look a little something like these:

-Quite often they have a yellow sticker on them, which helps to identify, although this is not 100% of cases.
-Gas is measured by the volume used, so you’ll see a message like m3 or ft3 or Vm near the reading.
+Quite often they have a yellow sticker on them, which helps to identify them.
+Gas is measured in m3 or ft3.

 Your electric meter should look a little something like one of these: